codio/tutorial_yo_angular/annotations.md

     npm install -g yo

-Now site back and wait.
+Now sit back and wait.
 If you were to do this on your laptop on a normal ADSL connection, it would be a LOT slower.

 Once the Yeoman installation is complete, you can check the version that was installed